li9com/learn-docker/lab02-docker-configuration/README.md

 cat /etc/sysconfig/docker-network
 ```

-Note! it is expected that /run/containers/registries.conf doesn't exist by default
+Note!
+It is expected that /run/containers/registries.conf doesn't exist by default.